CosminEugenDinu/node-media-server/README.md

 ```bash
 pkg .
 ```
 Will result a single file `node-media-server.exe` in `dist` directory (more info in `"pkg"` key of `package.json`).
-Running this executable in windows-x64 environment will run node.js server and open default browser.
-Links provided can be accessed in local network.
+Running this executable in windows-x64 environment will start embeded `node.js` server and open default browser with available networks this server can be accessed.
+Links provided can be accessed from any devide in local network.
 ## Shutdown server
 Server can be shutdown appending `/shutdown` to the `url` (without query parameters).